Community Reinvestment Program Work Group

 - Requires the Office of Equity and the Department of Commerce to review and update the Community Reinvestment Plan every five years.

-- Directs the Washington State Institute for Public Policy (WSIPP) to study the distribution and use of CRP funds.
+- Tells the Washington State Institute for Public Policy (WSIPP) to study how the program shares and spends CRP funds.

 - Establishes the CRP Work Group to develop a plan for joint administration of the program by the Office of Equity and the Department of Commerce.

-Beginning July 1, 2027, the Community Reinvestment Program will be jointly administered by the Office of Equity and the Department of Commerce.
+Starting July 1, 2027, the Office of Equity and the Department of Commerce will run the Community Reinvestment Program together.

 Purpose of the Work Group